brageon/brageon.github.io/README.md

 # ETL Workflow

 This should be a text-to-float translator with repo rest as backend.
 Task: Redirect user to S3 after prompt input.
 Why:
-* Flask endpoint with Lambda is replacing the need for manually updating FURL (CI).
+* Flask endpoint with Lambda to replace the need for manually updating FURL.
 * Main advantage of API Gateway over FURL is throttling and quotas for preventing uncontrolled expenses inside usage plans.
 This repo is *rest* frontend and the goal with this pipeline is to learn AWS.

 ```